 The Adirondack Park Institute, Inc., (API) is a not-for-profit organization formed in 1989 for the purpose of funding environmental education and interpretive programs in the Adirondacks.
 The API receives its funding through annual memberships, individual donations, and grants.

-For over 30-Years, the API has raised and spent well over one-million dollars for educational programs for children, families, and visitors in the Adirondacks.
+For over 30-Years, the API has raised and spent well over one million dollars for educational programs for children, families, and visitors in the Adirondacks.
 Most of these programs are free and open to the public.
-Some of the programs we have funded include the "Summer Naturalist" and the "Artist-in-Residence" programs at the AIC, as well as, support for programming at the Breck Chapin Native Species Butterfly House at the VIC.
-We believe we have made a difference in the lives we have touched as generation after generation return to experience the wonders of the natural world.
+Some of the programs we have funded include the "Summer Naturalist" and the "Artist-in-Residence" programs at the AIC.
+We believe we have made a difference in the lives we have touched as generation after generation returns to experience the wonders of the natural world.